Quiet the Mind — Online Golf Psychology Coaching

 Evaluation That Finally Matches the Course

-Most “evaluations” stop at mechanics.
+Most evaluations stop at mechanics.
 I evaluate how you perform: what your attention does under stress, how your routine shifts, and where your identity tightens.
 We line up mechanics, state, and decisions so the version of you on grass matches the version on the range.

 What We Measure

 - Attention drift: whether it collapses onto swing thoughts, outcomes, or other people.
-We anchor externally.

-- One-page evaluation summary (state, attention, decisions)
+- One-page evaluation summary

-- Personalised pre-shot compression (10–15 seconds)
+- Personalised pre-shot compression

-- Pressure-ladder plan (range → on-course constraints)
+- Pressure-ladder plan

-- Post-round audit template (identity language)
+- Post-round audit template

 Live Online Coaching (FaceTime / WhatsApp)